 Pigeon River considered the fastest-growing white water rafting river.

 The Pigeon River has had its ups and downs in terms of the river’s history.
-For awhile, the river suffered from heavy pollution from businesses located on its banks.
+Back in the mid-1900s, the river suffered from heavy pollution from businesses located on its banks.

-However, thanks to the help of several restoration groups, the Pigeon River has swiftly begun to return to its natural beauty and solidified itself as the number one place to go white water rafting in Gatlinburg.
+However, thanks to the help of several restoration groups, the Pigeon River has returned to its natural beauty.
+Home to a thriving ecosystem, it has solidified itself as the number one place to go white water rafting in Gatlinburg.

-In fact, in 2003 the river was deemed the fasted growing white water rafting river in the United States.
+In fact, in 2003 the river was deemed the fastest growing white water rafting river in the United States.
 The river saw a 20% growth rate and welcomed over 60,000 rafters that year.

 About Our White Water Rafting in Gatlinburg Adventures